Rough sleepers up by 7% putting pressure on local facilities

-Residents of Kingston have voiced their concerns regarding what to do about rough sleepers on the streets as winter approaches.
+Residents of Kingston have voiced their concerns about what to do about rough sleepers on the streets as winter approaches.

 Locals have called for councillors and landlords to take more action as volunteers at foodbank services said the issue is putting pressure on local facilities.

-Susan Leonard, who works for a foodbank in Wimbledon, said that it had resorted to stocking up on pot noodles due to a lack of cooking facilities.
+Susan Leonard, who works at a Foodbank hub in Hillcross, said that it had resorted to stocking up on pot noodles due to a lack of cooking facilities.

-She said: “We don’t get many homeless clients calling in because clients have to have a voucher to get a food parcel.”
+She added: “We don’t get many homeless clients calling in because clients have to have a voucher to get a food parcel,”

-A spokesperson for the Mayor of London said the rising number of people experiencing homelessness and rough sleeping is “shameful”.
+A spokesperson for the Mayor of London said the rising numbers of people experiencing homelessness and rough sleeping in London and across the country is “shameful”.

 The spokesperson said: “The Mayor is committed to doing everything in his power to help as many people as possible off the streets and into more secure accommodation, which is why he’s quadrupled City Hall’s rough sleeping budget since 2016, supporting 16,500 people off the streets to-date.